aldryn/aldryn-boilerplate-bootstrap3/docs/css/structure.rst

 ..
 HINT::
    **Deep Nesting** It can often happen that you end up with large sites files like ``_marketing.scss`` and ``_application.scss``.
-In order to modularize those files and create a better overview, you can create an additional folder and include all required files within the original scss files.
-This could endup with a structure as illustrated underneath.
+In order to modularise those files and create a better overview, you can create an additional folder and include all required files within the original scss files.
+This could end up with a structure as illustrated underneath.

 .. code-block:: text